-The mission of the Fairview Orthopedic Physical Therapy Residency is to provide advanced clinical training and professional development in the field of orthopedic specialty patient care.
-Program graduates will gain the knowledge and skills to provide exceptional orthopedic patient care, learn to integrate evidence with clinical practice and serve as an advocate for physical therapy to consumers and colleagues in the communities we serve through education and community service.
+Program graduates gain the knowledge and skills to provide exceptional orthopedic patient care, learn to integrate evidence with clinical practice and serve as an advocate for physical therapy to consumers and colleagues in the communities we serve through education and community service.

-Each Resident is currently paid at an hourly rate of $19.03 per hour, a salary of $39,582 for the residency year.
-Each resident is provided access to full health, dental, liability, disability insurance benefit and two weeks paid time off as per Fairview Health Service employee standard.
+Each Resident is paid at a rate commensurate with an 80% caseload at the current new graduate salary.
+Residents are eligible for full health, dental, liability, disability insurance benefit and two weeks paid time off as per Fairview Health Service employee standard.

 There is no tuition or fee involved with the residency.